Snelk/powerwall3mqtt/README.md

 # powerwall3mqtt
 **NO LONGER MAINTAINED** A simple Home Assistant Add On that acts as a bridge between the Powerwall 3 TEDAPI and MQTT.

-I've recently moved away form using this add-on / app and no longer maintain it.
-I'm now getting power values via the SPAN panel integration and energy values from the Tesla Fleet integration.
-If someone would like to take this over please let me know and I'll update this readme to point at your forked repository.

 > **Not using Home Assistant OS?** See [STANDALONE.md](STANDALONE.md) for running with Docker Compose.

 ## Current state